NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_service-catalog.rst

 | ``netapp_thin_provisioned``             | Boolean   | Clustered Data ONTAP, E-Series   | Limit the candidate volume list to only the ones that support thin provisioning on the storage controller.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 +-----------------------------------------+-----------+----------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 Table 4.11.
-NetApp supported Extra Specs for use with Cinder Volume Type
+NetApp supported Extra Specs for use with Cinder volume Type

 ..
 [1]
    Note that RAID3 is a deprecated RAID type on E-Series storage controllers and operates as RAID5.